-This document describes ITS projects, tests, and studies initiated through September 30, 1998 that have been partially or totally financed from Federal ITS funds.
-However, the Completed Projects sections, which are located at the end of each chapter, include projects that were actually finished as of September 30, 1998, plus those projects anticipated to be completed by the end of December 1998.
+This document describes ITS projects, tests, and studies initiated through September 30, 1999, that have been partially or totally financed from Federal ITS funds.
+Projects identified as "Other" were earmarked activities originating during the period of ISTEA authorization.
+Projects identified as "Deployment/Integration" were initiated under TEA-21.
+However, the Completed Projects sections, which are located at the end of each chapter, include projects that were actually finished as of September 30, 1999, plus those projects anticipated to be completed by the end of December 1999.
 The purpose of this report is not to account for all Federal funds made available for ITS activities, but rather to describe all major projects, tests, and studies for each ITS program area.
+On-going projects are presented in groupings by project type in each infrastructure category and subcategory or program area.
+The order of presentation, to the extent that current project activity allows, starts with research and development, followed by operational tests and concludes with deployments.
+The completed projects are displayed alphabetically without regard to type.

-Throughout this report, U.S. DOT administrations are identified as follows: FHWA -- Federal Highway Administration (within FHWA, the Office of Motor Carriers [OMC] is the proponent for Commercial Vehicle Operations projects and the Turner-Fairbank Highway Research Center [TFHRC] is the focal point for research), FRA -- Federal Railroad Administration, FTA -- Federal Transit Administration, and NHTSA -- National Highway Traffic Safety Administration.
-These organizational elements are in effect through calendar 1998.
-Effective January 1, 1999 an FHWA reorganization will redesignate the Office of Motor Carriers as the Office of Motor Carriers and Highway Safety.
-Although these organizations may not be listed as partners in some of the projects, it is understood that at least one administration is involved in each partnership arrangement.
+Throughout this report, U.S. DOT administrations are identified as follows: FHWA -- Federal Highway Administration; within FHWA, the Office of Motor Carrier Safety (OMCS) is the proponent for Commercial Vehicle Operations projects through the end of calendar year 1999, and the Turner-Fairbank Highway Research Center (TFHRC) is the focal point for research; FRA -- Federal Railroad Administration; FTA -- Federal Transit Administration; and NHTSA -- National Highway Traffic Safety Administration.
+Effective January 1, 2000, the Federal Motor Carrier Safety Administration (FMCSA) will be activated and will assume sponsorship of Commercial Vehicle Operations projects.
+Although these organizations may not be explicitly listed as partners in projects, it is understood that at least one administration is involved in each partnership for projects operating with partnership arrangements.